coconutbeaches/coco-passport-proxy/coco-instructions-final.md

 5. Printed text fallback — OCR biodata page, merge with MRZ (prefer MRZ for dates/numbers). **OCR normalization**: Convert names to uppercase and strip diacritics (é→E, ñ→N) for database consistency.
 Normalize names/spaces, strip accents, birthday → YYYY-MM-DD.
 6. Enhancement fallback — adjust brightness/contrast/sharpness, retry MRZ and printed OCR.
 7. Nationality mini-chain — majority vote between MRZ line 1, MRZ line 2, printed nationality.
 If unclear → ask user.
-8. Ask user — only for missing bits; then continue.
+8. Ask user — Be specific about missing/unclear fields:
+   • "What is the birthdate of [name]?"
+   • "What is the passport number for [name]?"
+   • "What is [name]'s nationality (3-letter code)?"
+   Then continue with provided information.
 9. Merge-or-Insert — POST /merge-passport (REPLACES /insert) Always searches for an existing row with the same stay_id and lower(first_name).
    If found → updates only empty fields (COALESCE(NULLIF(...), existing_column)).